Restoring an old Victorian school to create a stunning gallery within a new urban quarter.

 At this time, the Ikon Gallery was occupying a small, found space in the city.
 With ambitions for expansion and a desire to bring contemporary art to the masses, they saw potential in the school to provide the cultural element of what was the largest mixed-use redevelopment project in the country.

-Led by their inspirational director, Liz Ann MacGregor, the Ikon started fundraised raising to secure the former school as its new permanent home.
-Simultaneously, we were commissioned by Argent to restore the building fabric. at this point and so we first needed to strip it back and make it safe – all the while retaining as much of its Grade II listed charm as possible.
+Led by their inspirational director, Liz Ann MacGregor, the Ikon started fundraising to secure the former school as its new permanent home.
+Simultaneously, we were commissioned by Argent to restore the building fabric.
+We first needed to strip it back and make it safe – all the while retaining as much of its Grade II listed charm as possible.
 The brief and design quickly developed, and soon after, Ikon Gallery received Lottery funding for the conversion project.

-Artist Tania Kovats joined the team at an early stage to influence the design and feel of the building and ensure the spaces were suited to the needs of contemporary artists – so crucial considering the Ikon’s wish to attract the best in the world.
+Artist Tania Kovats joined the team at an early stage to influence the design and feel of the building, as well as ensure the spaces were suited to the needs of contemporary artists – so crucial considering the Ikon’s wish to attract the best in the world.

 The most obvious manifestation of Tania’s involvement is the way the building sits on a slate plinth – making the gallery itself a work of art within the environment.
 Externally, all that remained was to restore the building back to its former gothic glory – painstakingly repairing and replacing damaged brickwork and stonework, and demolishing dilapidated extensions.
 We also rebuilt the damaged tower, rounding off the building’s cosmetic enhancements and creating a recognisable landmark for Brindleyplace.